 When travelling through Barcelona airport be sure to check your booking details to be sure that you know whether you are arriving at/departing from the new Terminal 1 or the original Terminal 2 (T2).
 Terminal 2 now consists of three areas known as A, B and C so you will need to look on the signs for T2A, T2B and T2C.
 These areas are very well signposted within the building.

 As well as flights from many European countries there are also direct flights from the USA.
 When booking flights to Barcelona be well aware that some budget airlines misleadingly make reference to “Barcelona (Girona)”.
 This is not the same airport as Barcelona El Prat.
 It is located just outside the city of Girona which is around 90km north of Barcelona.

 Airport Transport Options

-A very popular option these days is to pre-book a shuttlebus transfer from the airport to your hotel.
+Shuttle Bus Transfers: A very popular option these days is to pre-book a shuttle bus transfer from the airport to your hotel.
 Shuttle companies usually offer a budget shared shuttle bus service or a more expensive private car and driver service.
 Both are great services which cater to different budgets.
-Two of the leading providers of these services are Resorthoppa and Shuttledirect.
-Simply fill in your travel details on their websites for a live quote and online booking.
+Shuttledirect is a leading provider of these services, simply fill in your travel details in the search box below and you’ll see a live quote with online booking available.
 Transfers are available to all destinations and for all group sizes.

 The A2 Aerobús offers the same service from the original Terminal 2 (T2) with departures every 8-15 minutes.
 This is a great service for getting into the city centre.
 The trip takes about 40 minutes but varies according to traffic conditions.
 You can buy your ticket from the driver as you get on the bus.
 To check timetables, routes and latest price please refer to the Aerobús website.